undergrad-partner-school

 Books and Supplies

-When you try to estimate the cost of attendance for a college or university, you need to take into account the cost of books and supplies you're going to need.
-Most students have to set aside about $1,500 for books and supplies during their time at University of Dallas.
+When you try to estimate the cost of attendance for a college or university, you need to consider the cost of books and supplies you're going to need.
+Most students have to give about $1,000 for books and supplies during their time at University of Dallas.

 Boarding

-The cost of room and board (on campus) per academic year at University of Dallas was $14,360 in 2023.
-The cost of a dorm room only at this school in 2023 added up to $7,630 for one academic year.
-The estimated expense of room-only (on campus) for commuters not living at home was $6,825.
+At University of Dallas, the 2024 annual cost of room and board (on campus) was $15,010.
+Room-only (on campus) cost per academic year at this school cost $7,940, according to the data from 2024.
+The estimated expense of room-only (on campus) for commuters not living at home was $7,490.

 Financial Aid

-There are different types of financial aid: grants, loans, scholarships, and work-study programs.
-Check out some recent data to get the information about need-based and non-need-based monetary aid you might get at University of Dallas.
+There are different types of financial help: grants, loans, scholarships, and work-study programs.
+If you want to find out more about need-based and non-need-based aid at University of Dallas, here are some recent data you should consider.

 Need-based

-There were 914 students who attained need-based financial aid of any kind.
+914 students obtained some form of need-based financial aid.
 Need-based college-administered scholarship and grant aid at University of Dallas is available to international students.
-The overall number of students (including freshmen) who were determined to have financial need ended up being 932.
-The amount of federal need-based scholarships/grants awarded to the students at this institution summed up to $2,243,954, and state $1,431,270.
+The total number of students (including freshmen) who were determined to have financial need came to be 932.
+The amount of federal need-based scholarships/grants awarded to the students at this institution came to $2,243,954, and state $1,431,270.
 The students of University of Dallas received the -institutional need-based aid in the amount of $30,004,819, and external in the amount of $327,843.

 $25,096